 100 CLIMATE ACTIONS

-100 Climate Actions, ranging from individual daily activities to large-scale advocacy, were gathered in collaboration with local residents in Hackney and experts, including climate scientists, a climate economist, council staff, designers, artists, and young students.
+100 climate actions, ranging from individual daily activities to large-scale advocacy, were gathered in collaboration with local residents in Hackney and experts, including climate scientists, a climate economist, council staff, designers, artists, and young students.
 Some may seem to contradict ideologically, while others share similar approaches, mapping the complexity of possible routes we can take in collectively deciding our future.

 With contribution from: